destroyer-byte/MLSC_Candidates_Test/Shivek Santosh Maharaj Logistic Regression Repository.md

 if the Logit Function has an x-axis in which X ε [0, 1].**
 #### Difficulty: Senior.
 __*Answer:*__  Upon applying and understanding the mathematices of Logistic Regression, one will find that the odds converts probabilities which range from 0 to 1, into logarithmic odds.
-Hence if X is an element of 0 to 1, the Odds Function will have a value range of -∞ (negative infinity) to ∞ (infinity).
+Hence if X is an element of 0 to 1, the Odds Function will have a value range of -∞ (negative infinity) to ∞ (positive infinity).